Jack28/luksor/README.md

 luksor
 ======

-simple luks open cloese script
+simple luks open close script

 This zsh script prints a list of numbered luks volumes and opens a chosen